scrapjs/ast-eval/README.md

 | optimal | `false` | Ignore eval results lengthen than initial source code |
 | decompute | `false` | Try to evaluate computed properties |
 | externs | `{}` | External constant values or functions |

+## Precautions

+* Ast-eval takes supposation that native environment hasn’t been changed and built-ins have it’s original or polyfilled methods.
+If you redefine the builtins, like with [sugar.js]() or similar library - make sure to provide it as externs.

 [![NPM](https://nodei.co/npm/ast-eval.png?downloads=true&downloadRank=true&stars=true)](https://nodei.co/npm/ast-eval/)